CyberTodd/SCS-C02-AWS-Security-Specialty/AWS.md

 - By using **conditions like `aws:RequestTag` or `aws:ResourceTag`**, you can block access **unless a session or resource is explicitly marked** as secure (e.g., with `Environment=Production`).
 - Helps **limit the blast radius** by **scoping where and when credentials can be used**.
 - **SCPs apply even if a user has full IAM permissions** — so they’re excellent for protecting against credential misuse across accounts.

+### VPC Peering
+- Allows you to securely connect two VPCs and route traffic between them, without going through the public internet
+- This is ideal for communication between different layers of your architecture, such as web and database tiers, without exposing them to public access
+- It provides a private, high-speed, and secure connection between subnets in different VPCs or within the same VPC

 ---